 The activities of the center can be divided into five broad areas:

-- Research Infrastructure - The center provides the internal infrastructure and organization to support finance research at Booth.
-Under construction is a data center, which will manage access to financial data and provide simple data assistance.
+- Research Infrastructure - The center provides the internal infrastructure and organization to support finance research at Chicago Booth.
+A centralized location to manage access to financial data and provide simple data assistance was created and launched in June 2012.
 Fama-Miller Center policy (PDF) on databases.

 - Funding and Support for Large-Scale Projects - Some large-scale projects require funding and institutional support beyond what individual faculty can provide.
 For example, the center supports the experimental evaluation of decision making, the interaction of traders in markets, large-scale survey work, or the use of large databases with feeds from multiple markets at high frequencies.